bitovi/academy/src/angular/2-building-first-app/building-first-app.md

 ## Intro to the CLI

-Angular has a CLI that does a lot of the initial legwork in setting up a minimal app, as well as letting you easy create and include new components on the fly.
+Angular has a CLI that does a lot of the initial legwork in setting up a minimal app, as well as letting you easily create and include new components on the fly.

 ## Installation